Professor, Community Worker, Multi-Disciplinary Artist and DJ

 John worked at Supporting Our Youth (SOY) based out of the Sherbourne Health Centre for eight years.
 There he designed and coordinated the program HEAT (Human Rights Equity Access Team) to engage 2SLGBTQ youth using arts-based methods to develop skills and opportunities that empower them to be active citizens and advocates for social justice.

-A newly published toolkit and resource guide created by members of Two Spirit, Trans and Queer communities called Inside The Kaleidoscope was compiled by Kim Katrin Milan, Kusha Dadui, and John, and is available through Artreach.
+A toolkit and resource guide created by members of Two Spirit, Trans and Queer communities called Inside The Kaleidoscope was compiled by Kim Katrin Milan, Kusha Dadui, and John, and was published by Artreach.